tsor13/tsor13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Taylor Sorensen, a PhD candidate in Computer Science at the [University of Washington](https://www.cs.washington.edu), advised by Dr. [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
+I'm Taylor Sorensen, a PhD candidate in Computer Science at the [University of Washington](https://www.cs.washington.edu) and a visting student at [Stanford NLP](https://nlp.stanford.edu/), advised by Dr. [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
 You can reach me at tsor13 [AT] cs.washington.edu.

 Research Interests
 ======